jasonge27/picasso/README.md

 ## Fast and Stable

 As a traditional LASSO solver, our package achieves state-of-the-art performance.
 For SCAD regularzied linear/logistic regression, it can be shown that our package is much faster and more stable than the alternative ncvreg.
 (The experiments can also be done with MCP penalty.)
+More experiments can be found in vignettes/PICASSO.pdf

 For the experiments, sample number is denoted by n and sample dimension is denoted by p.
 The parameter c is used to control the column-wise correlation of the desgin matrix X as before.